7 Facts about Your Sports Mouth Guard

 It’s important you get a custom mouth guard during orthodontic treatment so your teeth can continue moving into optimal alignment.
 A generic mouth guard from the sporting goods store can be loose enough to snag on braces or tight enough to horribly agitate your teeth.

 6.)
 You Should Avoid Stock Mouth Guards All Together

-Although some people say, we have to point out a few important differences:
+Although some people say stock mouth guards offer the same protection as a custom-fitted sports mouth guard, we have to point out a few important differences:

 - Stock mouth guards tear easier

 - Stock mouth guards are often too loose or too tight

 - Stock mouth guards are made of a weaker material

 When it comes to your teeth, if you plan on playing a contact sport for an entire season, it’s well worth the investment to get a custom mouth guard.